A223D/A223D/README.md

 # Hi there 👋
 ### My name is Kushagra Goel, and I'm a Toronto-based developer.
 I generally work at the intersection of hardware and software, with a little bit of networking thrown in.

 ### I'm a big proponent of open-source computing ideology, and have contributed to projects like Arduino.
-Professionaly, I'm working at Huawei's Human-Machine Interaction Lab, right here in Toronto.
+Professionally, I'm working at Huawei's Human-Machine Interaction Lab, right here in Toronto.

 ---